S. Anna Gordon: Career

-Before marriage, Gordon had charge of the ladies' department in Rock River Seminary, and subsequently, the same position was twice tendered her in Ripon College (Wisconsin).
+Before marriage, Gordon was in charge of the ladies' department at Rock River Seminary, and subsequently, the same position was twice tendered to her at Ripon College (Wisconsin).
 She was offered the position of principal of the newly formed State Normal School of Wisconsin.
 She attended teachers' institutes, wherever held throughout the State, for the purpose of agitating the subject of a normal school, until the desire became an object accomplished.

-In 1858, she married W. A. Gordon, M. D., of Wausau, Wisconsin.
-After the Civil War they moved to Hannibal, Missouri.
+In 1858, she married William Allen Gordon, M.D., of New York.
+After the Civil War, they moved to Hannibal, Missouri.

 After her marriage, Gordon immediately commenced the study of medicine with her husband, attended a partial course of lectures, and was called upon by the people to assist him in an overburdening practice.

 In 1859 and 1860 the Gordons were connected with the Smithsonian Institution, taking meteorological notes and making collections for the same.

 Gordon filled an engagement of one year as associate editor on the Central Wisconsin, and then joined her husband in Louisville, Kentucky, where he was stationed most of the time during the Civil War.

 In Louisville, Gordon gave considerable time to the study of art, the remaining time being devoted to the relief of the suffering soldiers around her.
 Situated near her husband's headquarters at one time was a camp of homeless southern refugees, overtaken by the smallpox.
 They could find no physician to serve them.
 Gordon's husband was prohibited both by want of time and the exposures it would bring to the soldiers.
 She learned of their pitiful condition and at once went to their relief and fought the scourge until it vanished.

 Gordon served as hospital officer to her husband in different capacities as unavoidable circumstances created vacancies not readily supplied.

 Gordon was a weekly contributor to the literary columns of the Louisville Sunday Journal during the war.
 She has been a member of the Dante Society of America since its organization, and in 1882 and 1883 was State editor for the Missouri Woman's Christian Temperance Union on the Chicago Signal.

-During a residence in Denver, Colorado, Gordon was the first person to suggest the demand for the newsboys' home there, which she had the opportunity of aiding in establishing.
+During a residence in Denver, Colorado, Gordon was the first person to suggest the demand for the newsboys' home there, which she had the opportunity to aid in establishing.
 She was also assistant superintendent of Chinese work in that city for some time.